geocoder21/WhiteStarLine/Development.md

 #### 3D plot for lidar display

 It would be interesting to add a 3D plot for the lidar data, to show contours above sea level.
-Some investigation was carried out into this, using the *tkinter* wireframe, however the code was not developed sufficiently to be included.
+Some investigation was carried out into this, using the *tkinter* wireframe and referencing VanderPlas (2016), however the code was not developed sufficiently to be included.

 #### More interactive GUI